thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 ## <a name="#form-guides"></a>[Specific Exercises: Form Guides, Cues, and Tips](#form-guides)

 ### Squat
-- __[Strengtheory: How To Squat](http://strengtheory.com/how-to-squat/)__ Greg Nuckols novel-length guide on the squat.
+- __[Stronger By Science: How To Squat](http://www.strongerbyscience.com/how-to-squat/)__ Greg Nuckols' novel-length guide on the squat.
 If you have a question about squatting, it's probably answered here.

 - __[How to Squat, With Chris Duffin](https://www.youtube.com/watch?v=U5zrloYWwxw)__ The tips from this video on how to brace and set up correctly really helped me.
 The trunk bracing cues are applicable to the deadlift as well.

 - __[How to Squat Max Aita Style](https://www.youtube.com/watch?v=DrwiddA_8CQ)__ Some cues about how to stay upright in a squat that really clicked for me.

+- __[Hip Structure and the Squat](https://www.youtube.com/watch?v=Fob2wWEC72s)__ Everyone has to squat a little differently due to the structure of their hips.
+If you're struggling to figure out a squat stance that works for you, check out some of these assessments.

 ### Bench
+- __[Stronger By Science: How To Bench](http://www.strongerbyscience.com/how-to-bench/)__ Another Greg Nuckols tome, this time on the bench.
+As complete a guide as you'll find.

 - __[How to Bench Press, with Eric Spoto](https://www.youtube.com/watch?v=hZPYTIPb2To)__ This video helped me out tremendously with my bench setup.

+- __[Brian Alsruhe: Identifying and Fixing Weak Points in the Bench](https://www.youtube.com/watch?v=iuGsGdwb5TM)__ Good rundown of what various sticking points in the bench mean, and how to fix them.

 ### Deadlift
+- __[Stronger By Science: How To Deadlift](http://www.strongerbyscience.com/how-to-deadlift/)__ Seeing a theme here?
+Yet again Greg Nuckols pens the most complete guide to a single movement you'll see.

 - __[Deadlift Like The Mad Scientist Chris Duffin](https://www.youtube.com/watch?v=oiDczs9j75E)__ Another set of simple form cues from Chris Duffin, this time for the deadlift.

 - __[Breathing, Abdominal Bracing & Total Tension](https://www.youtube.com/watch?v=bv6dJK11zNQ)__ Cody Lefever, author of the GZCL Method, talks about breathing, bracing and tension in the deadlift.